 A high-quality speaker set-up requires much more than just a speaker inside each car door.
 Also known as “full-range” speakers, these stock door-enclosed speakers don’t come close to matching the sound quality of a set-up involving tweeters (to handle high-pitched tones), subwoofers (to cover the low end of the sound spectrum), and midrange speakers (for everything in between).

 Some things to consider when choosing speakers include: the power capabilities, which should match your amplifier to provide clear, consistent sound; and size—if the speakers you choose don’t fit into the factory enclosures in your car doors, you might need custom enclosures instead.

 Get a high quality car stereo system for the best possible sound experience today!

 Sure, you could start by upgrading one component and then another, but if you want to achieve the sound experience of your dreams, you may need to upgrade the whole system.
 Think of the head unit, amplifier, and speakers as the Three Musketeers of high-quality car audio—you need all of them working together to get the best possible sound.
 A powerful amplifier is useless when paired with stock full-range speakers, just like an expensive, capable head unit will produce mediocre sound without a competent amp.

 If you’re looking to upgrade your car audio system, Stereo Depot can help.
 We know how important music and car audio is to our customers.
 That’s why we offer premium brands plus free installation on all stereos purchased at our San Diego and El Cajon locations.
 In addition, we offer a lifetime warranty on labor.
-So stop by today or give us a call at (619) 494-3944, and let us equip your car with the latest state-of-the-art car audio equipment on the market.
+Give Stereo Depot a call at our San Diego location at (619) 736-9964 or our El Cajon location at (619) 873-4641 and let us equip your car with the latest state-of-the-art car audio equipment on the market.